awjchen/SonoCleaner/doc/usersGuide.md

 The version of an .ssa file created by SonoSoft depends on the version of SonoSoft.
 You could try to use a newer version of SonoSoft to export .ssa files of a supported version.
-If this program does not support the newest .ssa version, please contact us so that we may add support for it.
+If this program does not support a certain .ssa version, please contact us and send us an example .ssa file so that we may add support for it.

 The reading of .ssa files is probably the most unreliable part of the program.